Skip to main content

 Backdoor Roth IRA

-The critical complication is the "pro-rata rule."
-If you have existing pre-tax money in any traditional IRA (including SEP and SIMPLE IRAs), the IRS treats all your traditional IRA balances as one pool for conversion purposes.
-You can't convert "just the non-deductible contribution" — a proportional amount of the conversion is taxable based on your total IRA balance.
+Here's where it gets tricky: the "pro-rata rule."
+If you have any existing pre-tax money sitting in a traditional, SEP, or SIMPLE IRA, the IRS treats all your traditional IRA balances as one big pool when you convert.
+You can't cherry-pick "just the after-tax contribution" — a proportional slice of the conversion becomes taxable based on your total IRA balance.

-To avoid the pro-rata issue: roll any existing traditional IRA balances into your employer's 401(k) before doing the backdoor conversion (401(k) balances don't count for the pro-rata calculation), or use the "Mega Backdoor Roth" through a 401(k) that allows after-tax contributions and in-plan Roth conversions.
+The fix?
+Roll any existing traditional IRA balances into your employer's 401(k) before doing the backdoor conversion.
+401(k) balances don't factor into the pro-rata calculation.
+Alternatively, look into the "Mega Backdoor Roth" if your 401(k) allows after-tax contributions and in-plan Roth conversions.

-The legality of the backdoor Roth has been questioned but never eliminated.
-Congress has proposed banning it multiple times, and it was included in the Build Back Better Act (which didn't pass).
-Until legislation explicitly prohibits it, the strategy remains legal and widely used by financial advisors for high-income clients.
+Congress has floated banning the backdoor Roth several times — it was even included in the Build Back Better Act, which didn't pass.
+As of 2025, it remains legal and widely recommended by financial advisors for high-income clients.

 Frequently Asked Questions